hope akello

 1. A digital hub for career resources;

-2. Three interactive career tools designed to address the most common challenges students bring to career advisors.
+2. Three interactive career tools addressing the most common challenges students bring to career advisors.

 Final Design